stratforge/react-code-challenge/README.md

 ![Important!](https://img.shields.io/badge/Important-Read%20the%20challenge%20thoroughly%20before%20proceeding-red?style=for-the-badge&logo=react&link=# "Important")

-You are tasked to develop a info webapp for SpaceX that contains the following structure
+You are tasked to develop a info webapp [or] mobile app (Android or iOS) for SpaceX that contains the following structure

 ### Home Page
 - This will be the landing page of the site that you can be creative about and should have some relative information on the news, upcoming launches etc